Safety First! The Importance of Earthquake Straps for Water Heaters

 HoldRite Quick Strap Installation Tips

 When securing a water heater to the wall with earthquake straps, follow these recommended guidelines:

 - Position the water heater snug against the wall to prevent it from tipping backward during a quake.
 If needed, fill the extra space between the water heater and the wall with a wooden block bolted into the wall studs.
-The best place to locate your water heater is directly in front of t 2” x 4” wall stud.
+The best place to locate your water heater is directly in front of t 2 in. x 4 in. wall stud.

-- The patented Quick Link™ System provides secure frontal attachment, no need to struggle wrapping the strap around the tank as HoldRite’s Quick Strap secures at the front center of the tank for ease of installation.
+- The patented Quick Link™ System provides secure frontal attachment, no need to struggle to wrap the strap around the tank as HoldRite’s Quick Strap secures at the front center of the tank for ease of installation.

 - Position straps around the upper one-third and lower one-third sections of the water heater, as specified by UPC 508.2.